MikeMitterer/dart-sitegen/README.md

 - Test your App with Chrome and use sitegen as server (MAC + Linux only)
     `pub build && cd build/web && sitegen --serve --port 9000 --docroot . || cd -`

     *Explanation:*
     Runs "pub build" - if this runs without errors cd to "build/web" In "build/web" run sitegen as server on port 9000 and set docroot to . (current dir (default would be "web"))
     || means if the prev command ends with an error (Ctrl + C to cancel sitegen)
-    jump back where you came from
+    jump back where you came from.
+You should be back in your base folder (where your pubspec.yaml is)